the-turing-way/the-turing-way/book/website/afterword/legal-disclaimer.md

 ## Checklist
 [ ] Do I know who I should ask if I need legal advice or expertise?
+[ ] Do I know what legal advice I should seek?

 ## What to learn next
 If you are interested in the ways that law, policy and ethics interact: [forthcoming chapter in the Guide to Ethical Research]